Are you a Homeowner, Landlord or Business looking for a local Electrician?

 TM Hughes & Son Electrical Services Ltd domestic and commercial Electricians serve Basildon and surrounding areas.
 We are also Electrical Contractors.

-Our fully qualified Electricians are available anytime convenient to you for regular domestic electrical work such as updating consumer units or issuing landlord electrical safety certificates and commercial work such as installing industrial lighting.
+Our fully qualified Electricians are available anytime convenient to you for regular domestic electrical work, such as updating consumer units or issuing landlord electrical safety certificates and commercial work such as installing industrial lighting.

-We’re available 24 hours a day for electrical emergencies.
+We have Emergency Electricians available 24 hours a day for electrical emergencies.
 All jobs have fair rates with no unpleasant hidden extras and no call out charges.

 - Free Estimates & Quotes